guangtouwuke/saucer-shoot/README.md

 ### Synchronization

-Server: generates for: Stars, Saucers, Heroes and Bullets.
+Server - generates Stars, Saucers, Heroes and Bullets.
 Resolves all collisions for Saucers, Heroes and Bullets.
 When Hero dies, creates GameOver object.
 When GameOver terminates, game ends.

-Client: keeps Saucers, Heroes and Bullets as SPECTRAL.
+Client - keeps Saucers, Heroes and Bullets as SPECTRAL.
 Sends all input (mouse and keyboard) to Server.

 Stars - synchronized when the client first connects.
 They are never